Argentina men's national basketball team: History

 Argentina played its first international game against Uruguay in 1921.

-In 1950 Argentina won its first and only World Championship to date, with a squad formed entirely by amateur players, after defeating France (twice), Brazil, Chile, Egypt and the United States in the decisive match.
+In 1950 Argentina won its first and only World Championship to date, with a squad formed entirely of amateur players, after defeating France (twice), Brazil, Chile, Egypt and the United States in the decisive match.

-With the creation of the Liga Nacional de Básquet in the mid-1980s, a new generation of players led Argentina to a moderate success in the 1986 World Championship where the squad defeated United States for the first time in their history.
-Nevertheless, the progress of Argentine basketball would be shown in 2002 FIBA World Championship being the first team to defeat a United States roster composed entirely of NBA players and also reaching the final, finally losing to Yugoslavia.
+With the creation of the Liga Nacional de Básquet in the mid-1980s, a new generation of players led Argentina to a moderate success in the 1986 World Championship where the squad defeated United States for the first time.

-2001 was the year when the Golden Generation raised, winning the first Argentina's FIBA Americas Championship -held in Neuquen-, where they defeated all of its rivals in the competition.
-In 2002 the team made history by being the first team to defeat a United States roster composed entirely of NBA players during the 2002 FIBA World Championship.
-Argentina would reach the finals for the first time since the first World Championship in 1950, But the most important achievement for the squad came in the 2004 Olympic Games in Athens when Argentina won their first gold medal (including another victory over the United States at the semi-finals).
-The Olympics title in 2004 is the higher honor and important title of Argentina in the history of the sport in the country.
+2001 was the year when the Golden Generation, winning Argentina's first FIBA Americas Championship – held in Neuquen – where they defeated all of their rivals in the competition.
+The progress of Argentine basketball would be shown in the 2002 FIBA World Championship, where they became the first team to defeat a United States roster composed entirely of NBA players and also reached the final, finally losing to Yugoslavia.
+Argentina would reach the finals for the first time since the first World Championship in 1950, but the most important achievement for the squad came in the 2004 Olympic Games in Athens when Argentina won their first gold medal, including another victory over the United States at the semi-finals.
+The Olympics title in 2004 was the highest honor and most important title won in Argentine basketball history.

 Uniforms and suppliers

 Since its establishment, the Argentina national team had worn white kits.
 The team had a long tenure wearing Topper, which was the official supplier since the 1970s to 2007.
 In 2002, two light blue horizontal stripes (similar to the National flag) were added to the jerseys.
 When the contract with Topper expired in 2007, the CABB signed an agreement with Chinese firm Li-Ning, which kept the design established by Topper.

 Italian company Kappa was the uniforms supplier since 2013.
 In 2014 the company designed a vertical striped model in the style of football and field hockey representatives.
 The jersey debuted in the 2014 FIBA Basketball World Cup.

 When Nike became official sponsor through its brand Air Jordan, the Argentina jersey returned to a simple white color scheme.
 The deal extended to 2020, when the American company ceased operations in Argentina.

-Starting in 2022, Spanish Kelme is the current kit provider for all the Argentina basketball teams.
+From 2022 to 2025, Spanish brand Kelme was the kit provider for all Argentinian basketball teams.

+In August 2025, the Association announced a new deal signed with Chinese company Peak to provide all the uniforms for the national team.
+The agreement will be into force until 2032, and includes supplying for all the basketball team, including women's and youth teams.
+Uniforms manufactured by Peak debuted at the 2025 FIBA AmeriCup.